-8. Before a full revocation order is issued, the issuer should pay all outstanding fees to each jurisdiction in which it is a reporting issuer.
+8. Before a full revocation order is issued, the issuer should pay all outstanding fees to each CSA regulator in whose jurisdiction it is a reporting issuer.
 Outstanding fees generally include, where applicable, all activity and participation fees, and late filing fees.

 Depending on how long the CTO has been in effect, and whether the issuer filed its continuous disclosure documents in a timely manner while it was cease-traded, the amount of outstanding fees can be considerable.
-Before submitting an application, issuers should contact the relevant CSA regulators to confirm the fees that will be payable.
+Before submitting an application, an issuer should contact each relevant CSA regulator to confirm the fees that will be payable.